adamgligor/adamgligor.github.io/_posts/2016-1-10-Javascript map reduce.md

 title: Javascript array map and reduce functions
 ---

-Map and reduce are array functions are usefull for all kinds of processing.
+Map and reduce are functions defined on the Array class that are usefull for all kinds of processing.
-They are higher order function is a function whose inputs or return can be of type function.
-In this post we'll take a look at some very simple usage examples with javascript.
+In this post we'll provide some simple use cases.

 ## Example 1